-Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about lockdown restrictions lifting is completely natural.
-No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal, and having some anxiety about mixing with others is fine.
+Recognise it’s normal – Whether or not you’ve had a diagnosis of anxiety, feeling worried about the pandemic is completely natural.
+No-one knows exactly what things will be like, other than that it will be a while before life returns to the pre-lockdown normal.
 Remember that you’re not alone.

-Take it at your own pace – Some people will be raring to get out, while others might be more cautious.
-Don’t worry about wanting to take things more slowly, and don’t let anyone pressure you into seeing them in person, or meeting in a public place, until you’re comfortable with it.
+Take it at your own pace – Don’t let anyone pressure you into seeing them in person, or meeting in a public place, unless you’re comfortable with it.
 Anxiety may also make you feel more tired, so make sure you’re getting enough rest and looking after your physical health too.

 Talk to someone – Talk to someone you can trust about your worries.
 This could be a friend, family member, or a mental health charity helpline, such as the Samaritans, who are available 24/7.
 Talking to someone who has had the same fears could help, so if you don’t know anyone who you can talk to, there may be local online support groups available.
 Independent Age has recently brought out a new free advice guide called Managing Anxiety, with more information on where and how to get help.